tonnySocorro/tonnySocorro/README.md

 # 👋 Hello, I'm Tonny!

-I'm a passionate software developer from Cuba with experience in building applications.
+I'm a passionate software developer  with experience in building applications.
 My journey in software development has been fueled by a love for problem-solving and creating efficient, scalable solutions.

 🌟 About Me